 Reporting Principles of Materiality:

-To align and respond effectively to evolving social imperatives and changes in the business environment, Sony has conducted a CSR materiality assessment with the aim of validating the focus areas for its CSR activities by incorporating the perspectives of stakeholders.
+To align and respond effectively to evolving social imperatives and changes in the business environment, Sony has conducted a materiality assessment with the aim of validating the focus areas for its activities including future priority businesses and new areas of business by incorporating the perspectives of stakeholders.
 Learn more at the link below.

 A third-party report on verification of environmental data is available below.